ghdna/athena-express/README.md

 ### Prerequisites

--   You will need an `IAM Role` (if using `AWS Lambda` or `AWS EC2`) **OR** an `IAM User` with `accessKeyId` and `secretAccessKey` if using a standalone NodeJS application
+-   You will need either an `IAM Role` (if you're running `athena-express` on AWS Lambda or AWS EC2) **OR** an `IAM User` with `accessKeyId` and `secretAccessKey` (if you're running `athena-express` on a standalone NodeJS application)
 -   This IAM role/user must have `AmazonAthenaFullAccess` and `AmazonS3FullAccess` policies attached
-    -   Note: As an alternative to granting `AmazonS3FullAccess` you could granularize and limit write access to a specific `bucket` that you must specify during `athena-express` initialization
+    -   Note: As an alternative to granting `AmazonS3FullAccess` you could granularize and limit write access to a specific `bucket`.
+Just specify this bucket name during `athena-express` initialization

 ### Configuration
 - `athena-express` needs an AWS SDK object created with relevant permissions as mentioned in the prerequisites above.
 - This AWS object is passed within the constructor so that it can invoke Amazon Athena SDK.
 It's up to you how you create this `aws` object.
-Here are few options:
+Here are 4 options:
 	1. Create an `aws` object by explicitly passing in the `accessKeyId` and `secretAccessKey` generated in prerequisites
 	```javascript
     const aws = require("aws-sdk");